degville/ubuntu-core-docs/docs/explanation/remodelling.md

 (explanation-remodelling)=
 # Remodelling

-The set of snaps that make up a device, and govern its capabilities, are controlled by the [model assertion](/reference/assertions/model), alongside the snap assertions in a given recovery system.
+The set of snaps that make up a device, and govern its capabilities, are controlled by the {ref}`model assertion <reference-assertions-model>`, alongside the snap assertions in a given recovery system.

 The model assertion contains: